JCollinJones25/disclose/README.md

 - Did not get around to specifying user permissions so users can only update or delete their own locations or comments.

+- I had an issue with getting the comments to be updated or deleted and I could not get the location pk to pass to the comment create page so the cancel button has to redirect to the home page.

+- The profile page is set up but does nothave any functionality.

 ## Screenshots